lonce/sonyGanFork/README.md

         # from original AC-GAN paper nad Nistal paper
         "weightConditionG": 10.0, #in AC-GAN, weight of the classification loss applied to the generator "weightConditionD": 10.0, #in AC-GAN, weight of the classification loss applied to the discriminator
-        # used for conditional training
+        # not sure why this is necessary....
         "attribKeysOrder": {
             "pitch": 0
         },